CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Scale symbol size
 Take a few seconds to zoom in and out of the map above.
-What you will notice is that the style modifications we made function at our opening zoom of `11` and smaller, but begin to break down as we zoom in.
+What you will notice is that the style modifications made function at the opening zoom of `11` and smaller, but begin to break down when zooming in.

 That's because styling that works well at _one_ zoom level doesn't always work well at _all_ zoom levels.

-Let's say we are satisfied with how a `1` point symbol size looks at our opening zoom of `11`, we can use those two pieces of information as our anchor inside of `scaled`.
+Let's say you are satisfied with how a `1` point symbol size looks at the opening zoom of `11`, you can use those two pieces of information as the anchor inside of `scaled`.
 This will keep symbol sizes constant (in real space) through zoom.

-Let's give it a try by adding this information to the `width` property:
+Give it a try by adding this information to the `width` property:

 ```CARTO_VL_Viz
 width: scaled(1,11)
 ```

-In the resulting map, as we zoom in and out, you'll notice that the `1` point symbol size that we defined, scales based on the current zoom level:
+In the resulting map, as you zoom in and out, you'll notice that the `1` point symbol size, scales based on the current zoom level:

 <div class="example-map">
     <iframe